Kitarō Nishida: Philosophy

 Being born in the third year of the Meiji period, Nishida was presented with a new, unique opportunity to contemplate Eastern philosophical issues in the fresh light that Western philosophy shone on them.
 Nishida's original and creative philosophy, incorporating ideas of Zen and Western philosophy, was aimed at bringing the East and West closer.
 Throughout his lifetime, Nishida published a number of books and essays including An Inquiry into the Good and The Logic of the Place of Nothingness and the Religious Worldview.
 Taken as a whole, Nishida's life work was the foundation for the Kyoto School of philosophy and the inspiration for the original thinking of his disciples.

-One of the most famous concepts in Nishida's philosophy is the logic of basho (Japanese: 場所; usually translated as "place" or "topos"), a non-dualistic concrete logic, meant to overcome the inadequacy of the subject-object distinction essential to the subject logic of Aristotle and the predicate logic of Immanuel Kant, through the affirmation of what he calls the "absolutely contradictory self-identity", a dynamic tension of opposites that, unlike the dialectical logic of Georg Wilhelm Friedrich Hegel, does not resolve in a synthesis.
+One of the most famous concepts in Nishida's philosophy is the logic of basho (Japanese: 場所; usually translated as "place" or "topos"), a non-dualistic concrete logic, meant to overcome the inadequacy of the subject-object distinction essential to the subject logic of Aristotle and the predicate logic of Immanuel Kant, through the affirmation of what he calls the "absolutely contradictory self-identity", a dynamic tension of opposites that, unlike the dialectical logic of G.W.F.
+Hegel, does not resolve in a synthesis.
 Rather, it defines its proper subject by maintaining the tension between affirmation and negation as opposite poles or perspectives.

 In David A. Dilworth's survey of Nishida's works, he did not mention the debut book, An Inquiry into the Good.
-There, Nishida writes about the experience, reality, good and religion.
+There, Nishida writes about experience, reality, good and religion.
 He argues that the most profound form of experience is the pure experience.
 Nishida analyzes the thought, the will, the intellectual intuition, and the pure experience among them.
 According to Nishida's vision as well as to the essence of Asian wisdom, one craves harmony in experience, for unity.

 Legacy

 According to Masao Abe, "During World War II right-wing thinkers attacked him as antinationalistic for his appreciation of Western philosophy and logic.
 But after the war left-wing thinkers criticized his philosophy as nationalistic because of his emphasis on the traditional notion of nothingness.
 He recognized a kind of universality in Western philosophy and logic but did not accept that it was the only universality."

+Nishida considered God “indispensable and decisive”.